-When fund raising is a joint project with the local Catholic School Advisory Council and/or Student Council, it is understood that the decision making as to the disbursement is also a joint responsibility.
-The following shall be authorized to sign cheques (one person from each of groups (a) and (b) must sign each cheque):
+When fundraising is a joint project with the local Catholic School Advisory Council Catholic School Parent Council and/or Student Council, it is understood that the decision making as to the disbursement is also a joint responsibility.
+The following people shall be authorized to sign cheques (one person from each of groups (a) and (b) must sign each cheque):

-- a) two parent/student representatives on the Executive Committee of the Catholic School Advisory Council/Student Council usually the Treasurer and the President Chair; - b) Two staff representatives from the school, namely the Principal and designate.
-The Principal's signature is required on all cheques and only in the absence of the Principal will the Vice-Principal or Superintendent sign.
+- a) two parent/student representatives on the Executive Committee of the Catholic School Advisory Council Catholic School Parent Council/Student Council - usually the treasurer and the President chair; - b) Two staff representatives from the school, namely the principal and designate.
+The principal's signature is required on all cheques and only in the absence of the principal will the vice-principal or superintendent sign.

 Policy S.M.04 has been formulated around Public Sector Accounting Board (PSAB) guidelines and principals and assumes that CSAC CSPC is under the control and influence of the Board.
-Furthermore, the ministry of Education's document, School Councils a Guide for Members ii) Procedures for School Banking Cheque Signatures

-(2002), states "School Councils should be aware that, because the school board is a corporate entity and the school is not, any funds raised by the School Council (and any assets purchased with those funds) belong, legally, to the board."
+Furthermore, the Ministry of Education's document, School Councils a Guide for Members (2002), states that "School councils should be aware that, because the school board is a corporate entity and the school is not, any funds raised by the school council (and any assets purchased with those funds) belong, legally, to the board."